 Feeling under the weather?
-Are you wondering whether it's symptoms of flu or a cold?
+Are you wondering whether you are sick with a flu or a cold?

 Because flu symptoms are quite similar to cold symptoms, it's often hard to tell the difference.
 But there is one clue about flu that can help you know.
 When you have the flu, you feel flu symptoms sooner than you would cold symptoms, and they come on with much greater intensity.